Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 H) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot.
 Using NESTED DICTIONARY data type.

 I) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
-Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT' transfering functions/class/lists from USER DEFINED modules (MODULARITY).
-Using CLASS is the best method to interact with global variables.
+Version (A) implements Object oriented and procedural programming whilst Version (B) also implements 'IMPORT' transfering functions/class/lists from USER DEFINED modules (MODULARITY)  which helps organise large code base.
+Version (C) Provides steps on how to traslate the code to pure object oriented programming removing the proedural programming elements.
-A good example of Modularity on a bigger project will be my open world rpg GrimeLore-Land-of-the-Heretic-Hand on my github page.

 J) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
 Using DICTIONARY,NESTED DICTIONARY and RETURN function.